PoliMI-HPC-E-notes-projects-AndreVale69/HPC-E-PoliMI-university-notes/software-engineering-for-hpc/README.md

 # (2023/2024) Software Engineering for HPC

-These notes are an unofficial resource and shouldn't replace the course material or any other book on software engineering.
+These notes are an unofficial resource and shouldn't replace the course material or any other book on _software engineering_.
 It is not made for commercial purposes.
 I've made the following notes to help me improve my knowledge and maybe it can be helpful for everyone.

 As I have highlighted, a student should choose the teacher's material or a book on the topic.
 These notes can only be a helpful material.